A Kayaking Trip – San Josef Bay to Port Hardy

 One of the many Bald Eagles we passed circumnavigating Vansittart Island

 After we got back and had some lunch Dugald and I set off to explore the forest behind our campsite.
-Wandering through an old forest like this is really interesting, almost mystical.
-Luscious moss and fern undergrowth, giant trees and some very gnarly trees, it is very awe inspiring.
+Wandering through an old forest like this is really interesting and almost mystical.
+Luscious moss and fern undergrowth, some giant trees and some very gnarly trees.
+It is very awe inspiring.
 Both of us, armed with our cameras, lost ourselves for a couple of hours trying to capture some of this wonder.

 Dugald taking photos on Vansittart Island